automationiberia/superadmin/README.md

 The main idea is always create temporary branches from the development branch to add, modify or delete controller's configuration, and once it is tested it could be promoted to the following environments .

-As it it could be seen in the below diagram, start on Day Zero creating a temporary branch where it will be added the basic objects to start applying the configuration in the controller.
-These objects ar: projects, credentials, job_templates, workflow_job_templates, inventories, hosts.
+As it could be seen in the below diagram, start on Day Zero creating a temporary branch where it will be added the basic objects to start applying the configuration in the controller.
+These objects are: projects, credentials, job_templates, workflow_job_templates, inventories, hosts.

 ![Alt text](images/CasC_Life_Cycle.png?raw=true "CasC Life Cycle")